-Mantle Rock Trail is a 1.3 mile lightly trafficked out and back trail located near Smithland, Kentucky that features a cave and is good for all skill levels.
+Mantle Rock Trail is a 2.6 mile lightly trafficked loop trail located near Smithland, Kentucky that features a cave and is good for all skill levels.
 The trail is primarily used for hiking and walking and is accessible year-round.

 Trail was well marked and the arch was cool.
 Nice hike for a family not to difficult for younger kids.

 If you want a short easy hike with kids, follow the sign to "Arch" from parking area.
 Then come back.
 When you get to the arch you can continue on to the left for a fun trail that loops around.
 I'm not sure how long it was but it took us forever with our kids and they and we were both exhausted by the end of the loop.
 Very narrow at some points and not marked very well.
 But it was beautiful with caves and rocks to explore.
 Watch out for snakes.